 District: North Beach

 If you are looking for the perfect Sunday brunch spot in San Francisco, then head over to Jones in the Lower Nob Hill District.
-This lovely restaurant and bar is open daily, but only serves up their delicious brunch on Sunday mornings.
+This lovely restaurant and bar is open daily for the after-work crowd, but only serves up their delicious brunch on weekends.

 Jones has a large brunch menu, but I often opt for their salt and pepper chicken paired with a buttermilk waffle.
 Both are so tasty that I sometimes crave it all week long.